 As there is almost only information provided about the physical features of the donor, you do not get a lot of personal information.
 If you want to get to know the donor even better then you should choose the extended profile.

-Check out this video on Donor Sperm
+Check out this video on using a Sperm Donor

-The Extended Profile
+The Extended Sperm Donor Profile

 This profile is for those who want a lot of information about the donor.